grafana/grafana/docs/sources/alerting/set-up/migrating-alerts/_index.md

 In **Alerts & IRM**, the **Alerting** section provides a preview of Grafana Alerting where you can review and modify your upgraded alerts before finalizing the upgrade.

-n the **Alerting (legacy) -> Alerting upgrade** section, you can initiate the upgrade process, automatically migrate your existing alert rules and notification channels, and view a summary of the upgrade to Grafana Alerting.
+In the **Alerting (legacy) -> Alerting upgrade** section, you can initiate the upgrade process, automatically migrate your existing alert rules and notification channels, and view a summary of the upgrade to Grafana Alerting.

 Finalize your upgrade by restarting Grafana with the `[unified_alerting]` section enabled in your configuration.